 $1 trillion deficits are just around the corner.
 The federal budget deficit in fiscal year 2017 was an ominous $666 billion, or 3.5 percent of the economy.
 Trillion dollar deficits are set to return permanently within two years.

 Policymakers are making the problem worse instead of fixing it.
 Recent developments have only added to our budget problems.
 Policies enacted since June of 2017 are forecast to add $2.7 trillion to the debt by 2028.
 Most of that increase is due to the massive tax cut bill signed in December 2017 and the budget deal reached earlier this year.
 If temporary tax and spending policies are extended, another $2.6 trillion will be added to the debt in the next decade.

 We will spend more on interest payments on the debt.
 Net interest payments are the fastest-growing part of the budget and will more than triple from $263 billion in 2017 to $915 billion in 2028.
 More of the budget dedicated to interest means less available for investments in areas such as education, infrastructure, or defense.

 An increasing share of government spending is on autopilot.
 Today, 70 percent of the budget is mandatory spending not subject to the annual spending process and interest payments while 30 percent is discretionary (i.e. annually appropriated programs such as education, research, transportation and defense).
 The discrepancy will only grow in the coming years.

 Rising debt will be a drag on economic growth and standard of living.
 Failing to address the debt will result in higher interest rates, slower economic growth, greater burdens on future generations, and an increased chance of a fiscal crisis.
-The Congressional Budget Office estimates that average income in 2047 will be $5,000 lower if debt is allowed to rise than it would be if debt was put on a downward path.
+The Congressional Budget Office estimates that average income in 2048 will be $3,000 lower if debt is allowed to rise.
+Income will be $6,000 lower under the alternative scenario where tax cuts and spending increases are extended.